 - Communicate and collaborate with others in support of direct and independent learning.

 - Demonstrate an understanding of concepts underlying hardware, software, and connectivity as well as practical applications to learning and problem solving.

 - Research and evaluate the accuracy, relevance, appropriateness, comprehensiveness, of electronic information sources concerning real-world problems.

-- It has a touch interface that renders content beautifully where students with motor skills can work with easily.
+- It has a touch interface that renders content beautifully allowing students to develop their motor skills.

-- The speed of the iPAD makes it easy to jump into the learning proves without losing instructional time in the classroom.
+- The iPAD allows students to immerse themselves in the learning process immediately without losing instructional time in the classroom.